-Prerequisite: permission of the instructor Offered: Periodically based on student need
+Prerequisite: permission of the instructor

 This course will consider specialized topics in computer science.
 May be repeated for credit under different topics.

 CRIMINAL JUSTICE (CRI)

 CRI 2100 Self Defense (2)

 Offered: Fall and spring semesters

 This course explores the physical and mental aspects of personal self-defense.
 The course teaches the physical aspects such as defense against grabs, strikes, holds, and what to do when taken to the ground.
 The mental aspects involve demonstrating poise and self-confidence, being aware of your surroundings, and dealing with fear.